Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

 \section{Applications}

-We discuss a few applications of our introduce fluctuating hydrodynamics computational methods for investigating phenomena within curved fluid interfaces.
-We first discuss the hydrodynamic relaxation of fluctuating fluids and characterize scalings of the velocity autocorrelation function.
+We discuss a few applications showing how to use our introduced fluctuating hydrodynamics methods for investigating phenomena within curved fluid interfaces.
+We first discuss the hydrodynamic relaxation of fluctuating fluids and characterize scalings of the velocity autocorrelations.
 We find different scalings can emerge depending on the physical regimes associated with the interface geometry, surface viscosity, and bulk viscosity.
 We further investigate the mobilities associated with microstructures embedded within fluid interfaces in the quasi-steady regime.
 We then demonstrate the computational methods by studying the correlated diffusion of passive particles and the drift-diffusion dynamics of active microswimmers.
-The results show some of the significant roles played by hydrodynamic coupling within curved fluid interfaces.
+The results show some of the rich phenomena within curved fluid interfaces that can arise from hydrodynamic coupling, thermal fluctuations, and geometry that our methods can be used to investigate.